ColorlibHQ/gentelella/README.md

 ```
 npm install gentelella --save
 ```
+## Get paid to contribute :heavy_dollar_sign: :heavy_dollar_sign:

+This project has been growing and reaching people in so many forms that we can't simply believe it.
+We set out to build, maintain & improve (what we believe to be) one of the greatest HTML Admin dashboard templates and we've been fortunate enough to see it grow beyond our wildest dreams.
+As such, Colorlib (known previously as puikinsih), is opening up the 'get paid to contribute' project.

+Anyone interested in getting paid to contribute to this project, should contact us here: https://colorlib.com/wp/contact-us.

+We're looking for people that love this project as much as we do, to help us reach our mission - build the greatest Admin HTML template the Internet has seen.

 ## How to contribute
 To contribute, please ensure that you have stable [Node.js](https://nodejs.org/) and [npm](https://npmjs.com) installed.